Pregnancy and MS Choices booklet

 Colostrum harvesting

 Colostrum is produced by the female body before the actual milk starts once the baby is born.
 Only very small amounts of colostrum will be produced antenatally, but every droplet will be beneficial to your baby.
 Your midwife will be able to help you with this and can provide you with small sterile syringes to store the milk in.
-These can be stored in the fridge or freezer and then given to your baby directly to feed once they are born.
+These can be kept in the fridge or freezer and then given to your baby directly to feed once they are born.
 For more information, please discuss with your midwife, or contact your local La Leche League breastfeeding support group.

 Expressing

 The UK consensus suggests that women who are breastfeeding should consider expressing breast milk and storing it in the freezer.
-This can be helpful in cases of relapse, or times, when severe fatigue means breastfeeding may not be possible and therefore feeding can be shared with others.
+This can be helpful in cases of relapse or times when severe fatigue means breastfeeding may not be possible, and therefore feeding can be shared with others.

 Steroids

-If you experience a postpartum relapse whilst breastfeeding and steroids are needed, such as methylprednisolone, the UK consensus states there is no need to stop breastfeeding.
-The treatment does cross into the breast milk, but only at a very low level.
+If you experience a postpartum relapse whilst breastfeeding and steroids such as methylprednisolone are needed, the UK consensus states there is no need to stop breastfeeding.
+The treatment does cross into the breast milk but only at a very low level.

 Vitamin D

-Vitamin D supplementation should be continued postpartum and given to the baby, in line with standard guidelines.
-Studies show that if you take between 400IU to 2,000IU, and exclusively breastfeed, this does not provide enough for the baby as well as the mother.
-Baby will need to be supplemented according to pediatric nutritional guidelines, which is 400IU (10mcg).
+Studies show that if you take between 400IU to 2,000IU per day and exclusively breastfeed, this does not provide enough for the baby as well as the mother.
+It is suggested that your baby will need to be supplemented according to paediatric nutritional guidelines, which is 400IU (10mcg) daily.

-If you take a higher dose, such as 4,000IU, it is possible that milk levels will provide enough vitamin D to meet the guidelines for the baby.
-Therefore, you would not need to give them their own supplement, but this will depend on your own vitamin D levels.
 It would be advisable to have your levels checked postpartum to ensure you are taking enough vitamin D to supplement both yourself and your baby.
 However, if you are deficient and require a higher dose, you will need to make sure you are not taking too much so that it can harm your baby.
 Please always discuss this with your healthcare professionals.

 Postpartum depression

-Risk of developing MS
+Risk of your children developing MS

 MS is not a hereditary condition.
 Therefore, it is not directly passed from parent to child.
-Around 1 in 500 people in the general population have MS in the UK.

 As family members share some of the same genes, there is a greater risk of developing MS if it is in your family.
-However, many people have MS and do not have any family connections.
-Studies suggest that the more closely related the higher the risk.
-For example, there is a greater risk in siblings, especially identical twins, than there is from parent to child.
+Studies suggest that the more closely related you are to someone with an MS diagnosis, the higher the risk.
+For example, the chance of a child with a parent who has MS developing the condition is approximately two per cent over their lifetime.

 Tips from other parents